ift-gftc/doc.gftc/source/faq/gdst-faq.md

 description: Below is a list of frequently asked questions about the GDST standard.
 ---

+## What KDEs / CTEs are required?
+A CTE/KDE is required if the event occurs or the information exists.
+This means that if the event does not occur, then the event cannot be recorded.
+If the information for the KDE on an event does not exist, then that KDE cannot be recorded.

+> Example #1: The IMO is not required if the vessel performing the fishing event does not have an IMO Number.

+> Example #2: The On-Vessel Processing event is not required if no processing occurs onboard the fishing or transshipment vessel.

+> Example #3: The Transshipment event is only required when transshiping occurs.

+> Example #4: IF no Chain-of-Custody certification program is assigned to the facility or vessel, then this certificate cannot be recorded for a Transshipment, Landing, Receive, Ship or Processing event.

 ## Do I need a GS1 Company Prefix to create a EPC/GTIN/GLN/PGLN?
 No, you do not need a GS1 Company Prefix to create identifiers in the EPCIS / GDST standard.
 This is because we have defined a way to create identifiers that follow the private industry URN format defined in the [EPCIS CBV 1.2](https://www.gs1.org/sites/default/files/docs/epc/CBV-Standard-1-2-2-r-2017-10-12.pdf) document.